stacks-network/docs/src/pages/authentication/building-todo-app.md

 The username will be used by the app to generate a URL for sharing your todos, should you choose to make them public.

-It is registered on the Stacks blockchain with the [Blockstack Naming System (BNS)](/core/naming/introduction) and associated with your _Secret Key_.
+It is registered on the Stacks blockchain with the [Stacks Naming System (SNS)](/core/naming/introduction) and associated with your _Secret Key_.

 ![Choosing a user name example](/images/todos-username.svg)